kloimhardt/emmy-module/README.md

 emmy-module$ shadow-cljs watch emmy-esm
 ```

-then open in the browser: http://localhost:9000/index.html
+then open in the browser: http://localhost:9000/index.html (there is also scheme160.html and barebones.html, see below)

 `index.html` shows how all the parts technically fit together.
 To gain further insight on what the shown examples mean, look at this [blog post](https://kloimhardt.github.io/blog/hamiltonmechanics/2023/03/20/up-compose.html).